We aim to actively promote British values in schools to ensure young people leave school prepared for life in modern Britain.

 Our pupils are encouraged to air views, debate issues and have a clear voice.

 Committees: We have a thriving School Council and a variety of pupil committees.
-The committees are linked to some curriculum areas such as, our e-safety committee, arts committee and our sports all active crew.
+The committees, such as our e-safety committee, arts committee and our sports all-active crew, are linked to some curriculum areas.
 There are class representatives for pupils from Year 2 to Year 4, ensuring the pupil voice of the school is heard.
 Pupils in these committees will have regular meetings to share views and discuss current ideas or issues raised.

 Prefects: In Year 4, anyone who wants to be a school prefect is invited to stand for the role in an anonymous election by their peers.
 This involves the candidates preparing and delivering a speech about their skills and experiences.
 The Year 4 pupils and staff will then select prefects they believe will uphold the school values.